 I am tackling year 17 this school year.
 You might think that teaching is “old hat” and that my lesson plans and instruction can now run on automatic, but you would be completely and utterly wrong, sweet teacher friend.
 Currently my head is spinning in student data, strategic small group lesson planning, and all that encompasses the end of the first quarter.
 Oh, and conferences will be here in no time, too.
 I feel a bit like a hamster on a wheel that has lost its footing and is spinning and dropping, spinning and dropping…

 Despite this feeling that there is so much to get finished and not enough hours in the day, I remind myself that it will all get done.
-While I am no expert in time management or chaos control, here are a few ways I have found that I can be most productive and efficient during the course of my week…
+While I am no expert in time management or chaos control, here are a few ways I try to manage my time as a middle school teacher and mom…

 minimize eliminate distractions from what needs done.